olcf/olcf-user-docs/software/python/cupy.rst

 Trying to perform operations on an array stored on a different GPU will result in an error:

 .. warning::
-   The below code block should **not** be run on Frontier, as it causes problems for the subsequent code blocks further below.
    With recent updates to CuPy, peer access is enabled by default, which "passes" the below error.
-This causes problems with AMD GPUs, resulting in inaccurate data.

 .. code-block:: python